U.S. attorney general says DOJ asked for public release of search warrant for Trump estate - NewsBreak

 U.S. attorney general says DOJ asked for public release of search warrant for Trump estate

-PALM BEACH, FLORIDA - FEBRUARY 11: A great egret stands near former President Donald Trump's Mar-a-Lago resort on February 11, 2022 in Palm Beach, Florida.
+Former President Donald Trump's Mar-a-Lago resort in Palm Beach, Florida.
 Published reports indicate that possible classified material was among documents recovered by the National Archives in January from the Mar-a-Lago home.
 (Photo by Joe Raedle/Getty Images)

 WASHINGTON — U.S. Attorney General Merrick Garland said the U.S. Department of Justice moved Thursday to release the search warrant a federal judge issued earlier this week that allowed federal agents to enter former President Donald Trump’s residence at Mar-a-Lago in Florida.